Itangalo/AI-Education/the Book/10 Introduction.md

 >
 > There are many different variations of the Schottis, and the dance can vary depending on region and tradition.
 But regardless of where and how it is danced, the Schottis is known for its lively and energetic character.

 Using ChatGPT can be overwhelming or even revolutionary.
-Whether you ask questions about cell biology, August Strindberg, or the history of Buddhism, it has answers that are delivered objectively and clearly.
+Whether you ask questions about cell biology, James Joyce, or the history of Buddhism, it has answers that are delivered objectively and clearly.
 It can summarize texts, write poems, create computer programs, invent bedtime stories, provide feedback and suggestions on draft texts, and develop arguments in a conversation with a human.
 In Chapter 13, you can read more about how tools like ChatGPT could impact our view of knowledge, and of ourselves.

-# 2: Four Types of AI Traps
+# 2: Four Types of AI Pitfalls

 Something that's important to keep in mind right now is that ChatGPT makes mistakes.
 If you read through the conversation above, you probably noticed that translations and word choices sometimes become strange (for example, "manure" instead of "fertilizer" and "accordion music" instead of "accordeon music").
 Such mistakes are significantly less common in English, because the majority of the text that ChatGPT has been trained on is in English.